Moonlet/ZIP/zips/zip-6.md

 ## Motivation

-To test a transaction, the developers had to send them to either a developer testnet or a mainnet, where they had to wait a non-trivial amount of time to check if the transaction is correct.
-The problem becomes manifold if it is a complicated smart contract transaction which is being deployed.
+To test a transaction on the zilliqa network, before this utility, the developers had to send it to either a developer testnet or a mainnet, where they had to wait a non-trivial amount of time to check if the transaction is correct.
+The issue becomes manifold if a complicated smart contract transaction is being deployed.
 For every bug encountered, the developer will have to wait some time, modify the contract and try to deploy it again.
-To make this process faster, he/she can run the isolated server on his/her machine (or zilliqa may provide a cloud version) which would instantaneously tell if the transaction was confirmed or not.
+A standalone binary which mimics the behaviour of a zilliqa node would make this process faster.
+It would be able to instantaneously tell if the tranasaction is correct or not.

 ## Specification

-The transaction is sent to the server in the same way as it would be to a zilliqa network, though a json-api call CreateTransaction(https://apidocs.zilliqa.com/#createtransaction).
-The return of the json-api is also similar.
+The transaction is sent to the server in the same way as it would be to a zilliqa network, through a jsonrpc-api call [CreateTransaction](https://apidocs.zilliqa.com/#createtransaction).
+The return of the jsonrpc-api is also similar.
 The transaction could be then interacted with all the Transaction related APIs.

-The APIs available in the Isolated Server:
+The APIs available in the Isolated Server are:

 * `CreateTransaction` : Input a transaction json payload
 * `IncreaseBlocknum` : Increase the blocknum by a given input (For event-triggered system)